Germaine Berton

 Germaine Berton (7 June 1902, in Puteaux – 6 July 1942, in Paris) was a French anarchist and trade unionist.
 She is known for the murder of Marius Plateau, an editor for the Action Française journal and a leader in the royalist organisation Camelots du Roi, in January 1923.
-Germaine Berton was defended by Henri Torrès during her trial and surrealists have used her mugshot in a number of art pieces.
+Germaine Berton was defended by Henry Torrès during her trial and surrealists have used her mugshot in a number of art pieces.
 Despite confessing, Berton was acquitted on 24 December 1923.

 Berton stopped engaging with anarchist organizations following a subsequent arrest in 1924.
 In 1925, Berton married Paul Burger, a painter before leaving him in 1935 for René Coillot, a printer.
 She died in 1942 due to an intentional overdose.

 Childhood

 Germaine Jeanne Yvonne Berton was born in Puteaux on 7 June 1902, to a working class family.
 Her father was a mechanic, Republican, Freemason, follower of Jean Jaurès and an anticlerical activist.
 Her mother was a congregational teacher.
 Through her father, Germaine met Jean Jaurès as a child.
 Germaine had a good relationship with her father but a difficult relationship with her mother.

 In 1912, the Berton family moved to Tours.
 Germaine was known as a good student at this time, graduating from primary education before attending The School of Fine Arts in Tours.
 During this time, she received a first prize award for sight drawing.
 Following her father's death, Germaine left her schooling to become a factory worker.

 In 1915, after turning 13, Germaine fell in love with a soldier who later died during World War I. She then attempted suicide unsuccessfully by throwing herself into the Loire.
 Germaine would later cite this as beginning of her anti-militarist beliefs.